 The Water Supply Program (WSP) is a part of the Water Management Administration in the Maryland Department of the Environment (MDE).
 The mission of the WSP is to ensure that public drinking water systems provide safe and adequate water to all current and future users in Maryland, and that appropriate usage, planning, and conservation policies are implemented for Maryland's water resources.
 This mission is accomplished through proper planning for water withdrawal, protection of water sources that are used for public water supplies, oversight and enforcement of routine water quality monitoring at public water systems, regular on-site inspections of water systems, review of design plans to install or upgrade water treatment, and prompt response to water supply emergencies.
-In addition to ensuring that public drinking water systems meet federal and State requirements under the PWSS program, the WSP also administers the wellhead protection program, manages water resources, and issues water appropriation permits for both public and private water users, and commercial and agricultural entities statewide.
+In addition to ensuring that public drinking water systems meet federal and State requirements under the PWSS program, the WSP also administers the wellhead protection program, manages water resources, oversees the Board of Water and Wastewater Operators Certification, the Board of Well Drillers, the Laboratory Certification Program, and issues water appropriation permits for both public and private water users, and commercial and agricultural entities statewide.
 Because all of these activities reside together in the WSP, Maryland has the unique opportunity to evaluate and regulate public drinking water systems from a broad perspective that includes an evaluation of the resource for both quantity and quality.
 The WSP's activities help to ensure safe drinking water for over five million Marylanders.

-Public drinking water systems fall into three categories: community, non-transient noncommunity, and transient non-community.
+Public drinking water systems fall into three categories: community, non-transient non-community, and transient non-community.
 Community water systems (CWSs) serve year-round residents, non-transient non-community water systems (NTNCWSs) serve non-residents (e.g. school, business, etc.), and transient non-community water systems (TNCWS) serve different consumers each day (e.g. campground, restaurant, etc.).
-During 2013, the number of public water systems remained consistent compared with previous years.
-In 2013, Maryland had 474 CWSs, 544 NTNCWSs, and 2,378 TNCWSs.
+During 2016, the number of public water systems in Maryland remained consistent compared with previous years: 464 CWSs, 532 NTNCWSs, and 2,299 TNCWSs.

 MDE directly regulates community water systems (county and municipal systems, large and small communities, and mobile home parks) and non-transient non-community water systems (businesses, schools, and day care centers that have their own water supply system).
-Transient non-community water systems (e.g. gas stations, campgrounds, and restaurants that have their own water supply system) are regulated and enforced by the local county environmental health departments through State-County delegation agreements, with the exception of systems in Cecil, Montgomery, Prince George's, and Wicomico Counties, which are directly regulated and enforced by the WSP.
-Table 1 presents a summary of Maryland's 2013 statistics on public water systems and the populations served by each type of system.
+Transient non-community water systems (e.g. gas stations, campgrounds, and restaurants that have their own water supply system) are regulated and enforced by the local county environmental health departments through State-County delegation agreements, with the exception of systems in Cecil, Montgomery, Prince George's, Wicomico, Charles, and Anne Arundel counties, which are directly regulated and enforced by the WSP.
+Table 1 presents a summary of Maryland's 2016 statistics on public water systems and the populations served by each type of system.